ECTIC WAS FORMED TO ENHANCE RESILIENCY AND REDUCE THE IMPACT OF TRAUMA IN ERIE COUNTY.

 ECTIC operates five workgroups dedicated to conducting local trauma-informed:

 Community members are welcome to attend twice yearly coalition briefings, serve on a workgroup, as well as to request resources and/or professional development opportunities for their places of work or civic engagement.

 RAISE GENERAL PUBLIC AWARENESS ABOUT TRAUMA

 2019 ECTIC PRIORITIES

-The three areas that ECTIC intends to focus on for 2019 as we build and strengthen our efforts in Erie.
+The three areas that ECTIC intends to focus on as we build and strengthen our efforts in Erie.